DataDog/documentation/content/en/continuous_integration/setup_tests/swift.md

 ### Disabling auto-instrumentation

-The framework automatically captures the most information possible, but for some situations or tests this can be counter-productive.
-You can disable some of the auto-instrumentation for all the tests by setting environment variables:
+The framework enables auto-instrumentation of all supported libraries, but in some cases this might not be desired.
+You can disable auto-instrumentation of certain libraries by setting the following environment variables:

 `DD_DISABLE_NETWORK_INSTRUMENTATION`
 : Disables all network instrumentation (Boolean)